 Congress passed the Consolidated Omnibus Budget Reconciliation Act (COBRA) in 1986.
 It adds amendments to the Employee Retirement Income Security Act, the Internal Revenue Code, and the Public Health Service Act to provide continuation of group health coverage.

-COBRA set forth regulations that give employees who lose their health benefits because of unemployment, the right to choose to continue group health benefits provided by their group health plan.
+COBRA set forth regulations that give employees who lose their health benefits because of unemployment the right to continue group health benefits provided by their group health plan.
 These extended health care benefits are also extended to the families of those who lost their jobs.

-The COBRA regulations state that circumstances such as voluntary or involuntary or job loss reduction in the number of hours an employee works, transition and life events such as death, divorce, and unemployment may make individuals eligible for continuing their healthcare benefits after termination.
+The COBRA regulations state that circumstances such as voluntary or involuntary job loss, reduction in the number of hours an employee works, life events such as death, divorce, and unemployment may make individuals eligible for continuing their healthcare benefits after termination.

-Qualified individuals may be required by the employer to pay the entire health insurance premium for health care coverage up to 102 percent of the cost to the plan.
+Qualified individuals may be required by the employer to pay the entire health insurance premium for healthcare coverage up to 102% of the cost to the plan.

 COBRA regulations state that the health insurance plan used by an employer, with 20 or more employees in the prior year, must provide for continuing coverage through the COBRA option.

 Employers must notify health plan administrators within 30 days after an employee becomes eligible.
 Plan participants and beneficiaries are sent a COBRA election notice within 14 days of the plan's notification.
 If it has been more than two weeks since your termination and you haven't heard anything, please call your HR department.
 An individual has at least 60 days to decide whether to elect COBRA continuation health coverage and 45 days after electing coverage to pay the initial premium.